TaxoPress/TaxoPress/readme.txt

 * Version 1.7.2 :
 	* Add taxonomy support
 	* Rewrite manage page
+	* New JS for autocomplete, use AJAX for better performance
+	* Fix PHP4.
 * Version 1.7.1-rc1.2 : RC 1.2 (this version must be test !)
 	* Fix compatibility PHP4
 * Version 1.7.1-rc1.1 : RC 1.1 (this version must be test !)